 But this is all kind of abstract.

-Reason #2 of Why Indie Games Are Popular: They’re New
+Reason #2 of Why Are Indie Games Popular Now: They’re New

 The pandemic took a lot of people into new hobbies and even careers involving new things to spend time at home with.
 This culturally generated shift has prompted what some content creation historians might consider the last great shift in digital individualism.